tzlaine/small_wg1_papers/P2781_constexpr_t.md

 two LEWG reviews, the addition of these operators is being presented as an option.
 However, we have implemented it, and know that they work.

+The optional parts in the design listing and wording are marked with `#if LEWG_SAYS_SO`.

 ### Possible LEWG poll

 We want to add all overloadable operators to `constexpr_v`, including the ones that are usually mutating.

+# What about `operator->`?

+We're not proposing it, because of its very specific semantics -- it must yield a pointer, or something that eventually does.
+That's not a very useful operation during constant evaluation.

 # Design